 - It was supercharged by capitalism’s financial system which encouraged market trading and speculation.
 Capitalism created competitive international slaving companies and increased buying and selling that often split apart slave families.

 - It was race-based.
-Most societies were more equal-opportunity about slavery.
-Early in colonial history, slavery was less race based.
-The majority of white immigrants were indentured servants and many free blacks owned slaves.
-Sometimes whites were even enslaved by Africans.
+Most slave societies were more equal-opportunity.
+Early in US colonial history, slavery was less race based and the majority of white immigrants were indentured servants and many free blacks owned slaves.
+Sometimes whites were even enslaved by African-Americans.
 By the time of the Civil War, slavery had become more infused with racism than it had been in the beginning.

-- Children inherited slave status from their mother even if their father was the owner.
-Of course, it could also be worse.
-In some Malthusian societies, slaves have been even more disposable and slaves were not allowed to divert their energies away from profitable work towards raising children.
+- Children inherited slave status from their mother even if their father was her white owner.
+Of course, arguably the situation was worse in some Malthusian societies where slaves were so disposable that they were not allowed to divert their energies away from profitable work towards raising children.

 - Manumission (granting freedom) was rare.
 Like many aspects of American slavery, this gradually got harsher as Southern slaveowners reacted to threats of slave rebellion and criticism from abolitionists.
-In the early days of slavery, manumission was relatively common, and some former slaves even became slaveowners themselves.
-But by the Civil War, it had been greatly restricted or even prohibited in America.
+In the early days of US slavery, manumission was relatively common, and some former slaves even became slaveowners themselves.
+But by the eve of the Civil War, it had been greatly restricted or prohibited by slave states.

-Slavery has taken many different forms in different societies, but using our broad definition, it was nearly ubiquitous across agricultural societies before modern times.
+Slavery has taken many different forms in different societies, but using a broad definition, it was nearly ubiquitous across agricultural societies until modern times.

 Moses Finley famously asked, “Was Greek Civilization based on Slave Labour?” and answered with a resounding and well-documented yes.
 Slaves represented a clear majority—perhaps as much as two-thirds—of Athenian society, and the institution was taken completely for granted; the issue of abolition never arose.
 As Aristotle held, some peoples, owing to a lack of rational faculties, are, by nature, slaves and are best used, as draft animals are, as tools.
 In Sparta, slaves represented an even larger portion of the population.
 The difference… was that while most slaves in Athens were war captives from non-Greek-speaking peoples, Sparta’s slaves were largely “helots,” indigenous cultivators conquered in place by Sparta and made to work and produce communally for “free” Spartans…